Yu-Hwa Lo: Research

-Lo's research is focused on two areas, the first one being on condensed matter photonics and optoelectronic materials and devices with an emphasis on devices and novel physical mechanisms for ultrasensitive light detection with applications in imaging, LiDAR, and medical and bioimaging.
-The second area of focus is microfluidics, lab-on-a-chip devices, and biomedical and biophotonic devices for single cell analysis, diagnosis, and drug discovery.
+Lo's research is focused on two areas.
+The first is condensed matter photonics and optoelectronic materials and devices, with an emphasis on devices and physical mechanisms for ultrasensitive light detection with applications in imaging, LiDAR, and medical and bioimaging.
+The second area is microfluidics, lab-on-a-chip devices, biosensors, and biomedical instruments and technologies for single-cell analysis, multiomics, diagnosis, and drug discovery.

-Photonic Devices
+Photonic devices

-Lo invented the direct wafer fusion (i.e. bonding of two semiconductors without an intermediate layer) process with Raj Bhat.
-The process was licensed to industry to produce high brightness light emitting diodes (LEDs), which commenced the transition of traffic lights (red and ember colors) and automobile lighting from incandescent light to solid state lighting.
-He formulated and demonstrated the concept of compliant substrate to enable growth of epitaxial layers beyond the Matthew and Blakeslee's critical thickness limit.
+Lo invented the direct wafer fusion process, involving the bonding of two semiconductors without an intermediate layer, with Raj Bhat.
+The process was licensed to industry to produce high-brightness light-emitting diodes (LEDs), contributing to the transition of traffic lights and automobile lighting from incandescent lighting to solid-state lighting.
+He formulated and demonstrated the concept of a compliant substrate to enable growth of epitaxial layers beyond the Matthews and Blakeslee critical thickness limit.

-Along with his group, Lo invented and theorized the self-quenching and self-recovering mechanisms for semiconductor detectors capable of detecting single photons.
-He discovered the effect of cycling excitation process (CEP) in disordered materials and invented photodetectors with intrinsic carrier multiplication gain based on this mechanism.
-The devices are used for LiDAR and low light imaging.
+Along with his group, Lo developed self-quenching and self-recovering mechanisms for semiconductor detectors capable of detecting single photons.
+He discovered the cycling excitation process (CEP) in disordered materials and developed photodetectors with intrinsic carrier multiplication gain based on this mechanism.
+The devices have applications in LiDAR and low-light imaging.
+By applying quantum mechanical principles, his group developed a model connecting fundamental physics to the operation of colloidal quantum dot heterojunctions.
+The work proposed that inter-dot resonant tunneling through ligands can be modeled as a diffusion process, allowing an effective diffusivity to be represented by parameters of the ligand molecules and solid-state cores.

-Biomedical Devices
+Biomedical devices

-Lo's group invented the first bench-top microfluidic fluorescence-activated-cell-sorter (FACS), which is the most compact system of its kind.
+Lo's group invented a bench-top microfluidic fluorescence-activated cell sorter (FACS), described as a compact version of the technology.

-Lo's lab furthered the development by integrating the imaging capability to the system and demonstrated one of the world's first image-guided FACS systems.
-Another major advancement his lab has achieved is to produce the world's first 3D imaging flow cytometers capable of producing 1000 high quality 3D cell images per second, and incorporate artificial intelligence into the above system for cell analysis, classification, and cell type discovery.
+Lo's laboratory later integrated imaging capabilities into flow cytometry systems, including image-guided FACS systems and AI-enabled image-guided cell sorters.
+These systems associated cellular morphological features with genomic and proteomic information, expanding the scope of multiomics analysis.

+His lab also developed high-throughput 3D imaging flow cytometry methods and incorporated artificial intelligence for cell analysis, classification, and cell-type discovery.

+Lo's group developed a physics-based analytical model for lateral flow assays (LFAs), relating device performance to underlying physical parameters.
+LFAs, including tests used for COVID-19 and pregnancy tests, are generally less sensitive than qPCR-based methods; the model provides a framework for analyzing and optimizing their performance.
+This work was applied to a fentanyl detection assay reported by the American Institute of Physics to be about 100 times more sensitive than commercial strips.